COVID-19 TGH Helpline

 - Support person must remain in a designated waiting area and may only leave to use the restroom.

-- There is limited seating and access to entertainment, including televisions and outlets.
+- There is limited seating and no access to entertainment, including no televisions or outlets.

 - TGH Cancer Center